 Recognizing the value of the High School Work Based Learning programs, the parties agree to a partnership program by the City with local High Schools for the purpose of work-study job training.
 Students participating in work-study opportunities, whereby they work with City employees covered by this CBA, will be exempted from membership in the Union and will not be eligible for wages and benefits as provided under this CBA.
+The City may establish compensation for participants in this program so long as it does not negatively impact wage and benefits for City employees covered by this CBA.
 Participation in this program is viewed as a learning opportunity and is not intended to displace staffing levels.